hantsy/jakartaee8-starter-boilerplate/README.md

 The *src/main/java* includes some sample codes:

-*  `GreetingMessage` is a simple POJO presenting a greeting message.
+*  `GreetingMessage` is a simple POJO to present a greeting message.
 * `GreetingService` is a simple CDI managed bean used to building a greeting message.
-*  `GreetingResource` is a simple JAX-RS resource to expose RESTful APIs.
+*  `GreetingResource` is a simple JAX-RS resource to produce RESTful APIs.
 *  `JaxrsActivator` is the JAX-RS application class which is used to activate JAX-RS in Jakarta EE  applications.

 The *src/main/java/resources/META-INF/beans.xml* is a CDI configuration file.